sahoughton/stephaniehoughton.com/README.md

 # stephaniehoughton.com

-This is code for my academic website.
+This is the repository for my academic website.